jspinak/brobot/docs/versioned_docs/version-1.0.7/01-getting-started/core-concepts.md

 To enable intelligent pathfinding, the framework must always have an accurate understanding of the GUI's current condition.
 This is handled by the **State Management System (M)**.

 This system continuously observes the screen to determine which states are currently active.
 A crucial rule in Brobot's state management is how states are deactivated: a state is *only* marked as inactive after a successful transition explicitly deactivates it.
 A state is not considered inactive simply because its defining images temporarily disappear.
-This design choice makes the system robust against fleeting visual glitches or slow-loading elements.
+Individual images can reliably signal a state's existence but not its absence; therefore, Brobot relies on transitions to deactivate states.

 ## State Finder and the Unknown State